lachenmayer/buffer-json/README.md

 ### `reviver(key, value)`

 A [`reviver`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse#Using_the_reviver_parameter) implementation which turns every object of shape `{ type: 'Buffer', data: <array of numbers or string> }` into a `Buffer` instance.

-## History

-This is a fork of https://github.com/jprichardson/buffer-json/ - I initially forked the module because it crashed when used with objects where some values are `null` or `undefined`.
-Looking deeper into it I noticed that it was using the deprecated Buffer constructor and other deprecated methods from mocha.
-I decided to fix the bugs, simplify the logic, and bring it up to date with current APIs (ie. using `Buffer.from(...)` instead of `new Buffer` and using [tape](https://npm.im/tape) for tests).

 ## Related modules